Code-Institute-Submissions/ci_milestone_project_4_dungeons_and_depictions/README.md

 **Delete Account**
 - Users should be given the opportunity to delete their account entirely.
 Currently they can register and edit their data, but not remove it from the database.

+**Social Media Sign In**
+- Users should be to create an account via their social media account.
+Would make the sign in more streamline.

 ---
 ## Technologies Used
  ---